 She moved to the next table.

 Wyndmere was two miles from the keep.
-He rode hard, took the long way around the memorial grounds, and kept his eyes on her thread the whole way, confirming it was there.
+Chenguer rode hard, took the long way around the memorial grounds, and kept his eyes on her thread the whole way.

-The gates of Wyndmere stood open, which was wrong.
+The gates stood open, which was wrong.
 He came through at a canter and pulled up hard.

-The Unfinished that had gotten through were shapes on the cobblestones, burned black at a heat that leaves nothing behind.
-The guards — nearly forty, scattered where they’d held the line — had not burned.
+The Unfinished that had gotten through were shapes on the cobblestones, burned black at a heat that left nothing behind.
+The guards—nearly forty, scattered where they’d held the line—had not burned.
 They had been taken before the fire came.

 Christine was sitting in the center of the courtyard with her knees drawn up and her arms around them.
 Barely dressed, what remained of her clothing ash at the edges.
 Flames still moving in her auburn hair.
 Her body untouched.